sewardlee337/sewardlee337.github.io/_posts/2020-06-01-intro-to-propensity-score-matching.md

 > Propensity Score = P(treatment = 1 | X<sub>1</sub>, X<sub>2</sub>, X<sub>3</sub>, ...
 X<sub>i</sub>)

-3. Once each observation has a propensity score, for each observation in the treatment group, find a corresponding observation in the control group with the closest propensity score. _(Note: Some observations in the control group may be matched upon multiple times.
+3. Once each observation has a propensity score, for each observation in the treatment group, find the corresponding observation in the control group with the closest propensity score. _(Note: Some observations in the control group may be matched upon multiple times.
 Treat repeated matches as separate observations.)_

 4. Your **_new_** control group will be comprised of observations in your **_original_** control group that have been matched to an observation in your treatment group.

-## An Example with Python: Classroom Reading
+## An Example with Python: Student Reading Habits

+Let's consider an example related to whether additional classroom instruction will change student reading habits.[^1] Some students were subject to the Content Area Reading Strategies Program ("CARS") while others were not, but random assignment wasn't used to determine which students received this additional instruction.

-First, let's set up our environment and build our dataset.
+The following code sets up our environment and builds the example dataset.

 ```Python
 # Import data analysis packages